-Canon 5D Mark III versus Canon 1Ds Mark III
+Canon 5D Mark III vs 1Ds Mark III

-The Canon EOS 5D Mark III and the Canon EOS-1Ds Mark III are two professional cameras that were revealed to the public, respectively, in March 2012 and August 2007.
+The Canon EOS 5D Mark III and the Canon EOS-1Ds Mark III are two professional cameras that were announced, respectively, in March 2012 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 1Ds Mark III provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 1Ds Mark III provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark III vs Canon 1Ds Mark III
+Body comparison: Canon 5D Mark III vs 1Ds Mark III

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Canon 1Ds Mark III.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon 5D Mark III and the Canon 1Ds Mark III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds Mark III is notably larger (36 percent) than the Canon 5D Mark III.
 Moreover, the 1Ds Mark III is substantially heavier (46 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.